gepser/gepser/README.md

-### Hi there, I'm Gepser 👋
+## Hi there, I'm Gepser 👋

-## I'm an Engineer interested in Infrastructure, Backend, Security and Leadership!
+### I'm an Engineer interested in Infrastructure, Backend, and Leadership!
+- 🦾 I’m currently working at [Beek][beek] and [Una Fiesta Bonita][unafiestabonita]!
+- 🌱 I’m currently learning UX
+- 🗺 I like to travel
+- ♟ I like to play Chess
+- 🏯 Fun fact: I am learning Japanese

 ### Connect with me: